Space offers new opportunities

-- scientific research of space and earth
+- scientific research into space and the Earth;

-- global positioning and
+- satellite positioning; and

 - space industry.